AdaCore/spark2014/docs/lrm/source/packages.rst

 a package that are initialized by the elaboration of the package.
 In |SPARK|
 a package shall only initialize variables declared immediately within the package.

-If the initialization of a variable or state abstraction, V, during the elaboration of a package, P, is dependent on the value of a visible variable or state abstraction from another package, then this entity shall be denoted in the input list associated with V in the Initialization aspect of P.
+If the initialization of a variable or state abstraction, *V*, during the elaboration of a package, *P*, is dependent on the value of a visible variable or state abstraction from another package, then this entity shall be denoted in the input list associated with *V* in the Initializes aspect of *P*.

 The Initializes aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is Initializes and the ``aspect_definition`` shall follow the